amircisija/vue-form/README.md

 # Vue Form Generator
 ```
+Using vue-form-generator
-With Mirage JS as backend mockup
+with Mirage JS as backend mockup
 ```
 ## Project setup
 ```